melikabaharnemati/Learning-log-website/README.md

 # Learning-log-website
-In this website you can have a report of the skills you learn.
-Register and register any skills you learn in the topics section.
+On this website you can have a report of the skills you learn.
+By registering on the website, you can register any skill you learn in the topics section.

 My first project with Python language and Django framework :)